Screening Program & School Services

 After the screenings are complete, the results are compiled and distributed to the child's parents and teachers.
 The results are designed to aid parents and teachers in finding services to further evaluate any concerns that may have been presented during the child’s screening.

-To see an explanation of screening results, see list on the left below.
+To see an explanation of screening results, scroll below.

 If you are a school contact or nurse and would like to schedule a school screening, please contact Susan Stouder: